-- Listening this tests ability to listen in the classroom. - Speaking- this tests vocabulary &conversational ability. - Reading this tests ability to read grade level texts. - Writing- this tests ability to construct sentences.
+- Reading this tests ability to read grade level texts. - Writing- this tests ability to construct sentences.

 ELA EXIT CRITERIA

 All Grade 6-10 students will receive an English language proficiency assessment before exiting the ELA programme.
 The English proficiency of students in the school will be measured using the assessment appropriate for their current grade level.